 Speed

-The second-order method does roughly twice the work per time step.
-In the full predictor-corrector form it performs one predictor solve and then recalculates the rates before doing the corrector solve.
+The second-order methods do roughly twice the work per time step.
+The predictor-corrector method performs one predictor solve and then recalculates the rates before doing the corrector solve.
+TR-BDF2 performs the same predictor solve and rate recalculation, and then two stage solves against the shared operator, so it is marginally more expensive than the predictor-corrector method per step.

 Interpretation

-On short runs the predictor-corrector method may not always show a clean second-order convergence slope because the comparison is affected by the fixed spatial grid, the first-order resource update, nonlinear rate feedbacks and ordinary timing noise.
+On short runs the second-order methods may not always show a clean second-order convergence slope because the comparison is affected by the fixed spatial grid, nonlinear rate feedbacks and ordinary timing noise.
+TR-BDF2 typically shows the cleanest slope of the three because, being L-stable, it does not ring at the larger time steps.

 Because the predictor-corrector method is more expensive per time step, the relevant comparison is between the Euler method at a given dt and the predictor-corrector method at twice the dt so that both have similar run times.